codersimonchan/ReviewCenter/JSNote/React/React_Guide.md

 # JSX

 **J**avaScript **S**yntax e**X**tension, this extension allows developers to describe and create HTML elements by writing HTML markup code inside of JavaScript files.
-With React, you write declarative code(声明式编程)， which means you define the target HTML structure component, don't have to handle DOM directly.
+With React, you write declarative code(声明式编程)， which means you define the target HTML structure component, and don't have to handle DOM directly.
 Only care what to do, don't have to worry how to do.
 For example, SQL is also declarative code.
 But JSX is a feature that's not supported by browsers.
-So before it reaches the browser, It's transformed behind the scenes(ReactDOM will be responsible for outputting the those component's content on the screen) to code that does work in browser.
+So before it reaches the browser, It's transformed behind the scenes(ReactDOM will be responsible for outputting those components' content on the screen) to code that does work in the browser.

 Vite is a modern build tool used for web development, Vite can transform JSX (JavaScript XML) code.
 Vite is designed to handle JSX syntax commonly used in React applications.
 It has built-in support and configurations that allow developers to write JSX code directly within their Vue.js or React projects.
-That is why we could write JSX file even without babel in overall project.
+That is why we could write JSX files even without Babel in the overall project.

 # Destructing Assignment

 Destructing in JavaScript is a convenient way to extract values from objects or arrays and assign them to variables using a syntax that looks similar to the structure being extracted.
 It allows you to unpack  values from arrays or properties from objects into distinct variables.
 It's a powerful feature used for various purposes like copying arrays,  merging arrays, passing function arguments, and creating shallow copies of objects.

 是一种在 JavaScript 中从数组或对象中提取数据并赋值给变量的语法